ERCES Authority · Educational Reference

 - RF performance: The BDA must deliver the amplification levels and frequency accuracy specified by its design without overloading the donor path or the public-safety network.

-- Battery backup integration: The battery system must sustain the BDA under load for the required duration.
+- Battery backup: The secondary power source must sustain the BDA under load for the required 12-hour duration at full system load.

-- Monitoring output: The BDA must provide the supervisory and trouble outputs required by IFC §510.6 and NFPA 1225 Chapter 18.
+- Monitoring output: The BDA must provide the supervisory and trouble outputs required by IFC §510.4.2.5 and NFPA 1225 §18.14, with visual and audible annunciation within 200 seconds of fault for most fault types.

-- Automatic gain control (AGC): The BDA must not introduce interference when donor signal levels are high, and must not amplify unauthorized frequencies.
+- Automatic gain control (AGC) and oscillation detection: The BDA must include built-in oscillation detection and control circuitry, and must not introduce interference when donor signal levels are high.

-Class A vs. Class B — The Critical Distinction
+Class A and Class B — What These Terms Actually Mean

 |---|---|---|